-*This date celebrates the birth of Augusta Christine Savage in 1892.
-She was an American sculptor and educator who battled racism to secure a place for blacks in the art world.
+*This date celebrates the birth of Augusta Savage in 1892.
+She was a Black sculptor and educator who battled racism to secure a place for blacks in the art world.

 From Green Cove Springs, Fla., Augusta Christine Savage's family moved to West Palm Beach about 1907, where she thrived academically, conducting art classes for a dollar a day while she was still a student herself.
 After failing to make a living by executing commissioned busts of Jacksonville's well-to-do Blacks, she moved to New York City to study art.
 In 1921 she enrolled at Cooper Union in the four-year sculpture course, but her instructors quickly waived her first two years in light of her talent.